 Current IPHC Responsibilities:

-- Age otoliths from the sport and commercial halibut fisheries
+- Age otoliths from the recreational and commercial Pacific halibut fisheries

-- Support research projects on halibut growth and reproduction
+- Support research projects on Pacific halibut growth and reproduction

 - Assist with IPHC outreach activities and fieldwork

 - B.S.
 Program in the Environment, Aquatic Ecology concentration, University of Michigan, 2007

 - Graduate certificate, Environmental Law and Regulation, University of Washington, 2009